boulajp/Building-a-Custom-GameCube-Controller/README.md

 ### 3.2 Installing Magnets and Attaching Stickboxes to the PHOB Motherboard

 To prepare the stickboxes for the PHOB motherboard, I began by gluing the magnets to their 3D printed nylon magnet holders using Loctite super glue.
-Then, I used the same glue to attach the magnets and holders to the sides of the stickboxes.
+Then, I glued the magnet holders to the pegs of the stickboxes.
 Once the glue had dryed, I secured the stickboxes to the PHOB motherboard.

 <center><img src="picture14.JPEG"></center>

-<center><i>A photo of the magnets glued to the magnet holders and stickboxes, and the stickboxes attached to the motherboard</i></center>
+<center><i>A photo of the stickboxes with the magnets attached to the stickbox pegs</i></center>

 ### 3.4 Mistakes and Lessons Learned